Speed zones and speed management

 Speed zones and signs

 Speed limits are set to allow you to safely respond to potential risks on the road.
-Lower speed limits apply in areas where there are more people and vehicles.
-This is to reduce the chance of crashes and serious injuries.
+Lower speed limits apply in areas where there are more people and vehicles, reducing the chance of crashes and serious injuries.

 10km/h shared zones